akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 Servants shouted.

-A secretary dropped his parchments.
+A clerk dropped his parchments.

 The goose darted across the hall like a feathered arrow.